wg-osr/walkerga.github.io/class/fi_cyclops.md

 <ins>Starting Skills (+5)</ins><br>
 Throwing, and your choice of Island life, Orc Culture, or Mountain Life.

-For every Cyclopskin template you have, increase your HP by 1 and your height by 1'.
+For every Cyclops template you have, increase your HP by 1 and your height by 1'.

 **A:** One Big Eye, Boulder Throw<br>
 **B:** Blind Fury<br>